 DOB: April 25, 2000

 Coverage: $2,000,000 liability, $500 collision, $500 comprehensive, $1,500 loss of use and $40,000 rental coverage.

 |Without collision coverage||$1,394||$1,904||$510||$1,530|

 These are annual premiums multiplied by 3 years since that is the number of years credit received from the driver training certificate.
 In most cases the savings are quite substantial.
-When one considers that driver training courses can range from $650-$750 for a basic 10 hour course it is apparent cost of the lessons are made up insurance savings.
+When one considers that driver training courses can range from $650-$750 for a basic 10 hour course, it is apparent that the cost of the lessons are made up insurance savings.